 With These 7 Steps

-Making the decision to take a leap into perhaps the unknown and make a career change can be a daunting experience.
-However, long gone are the days when the majority of the workforce stayed in the one stable job for decades – perhaps even for their entire work life.
+We get it, making the decision to take a leap into perhaps the unknown and make a career change can be a daunting thought.
+However, long gone are the days when the majority of the workforce stayed in the one stable job for decades.

 In the UK, 46% of people have made a career change previously; and according to data from the Office of National Statistics (ONS) an annual average of 9% of people changed jobs in the years 2000 - 2018.

 Feeling like you’re at a point where you’d like to change career?
 Looking at the stats above you’re probably not alone, but how do you successfully change career?

 Read on to learn our 7 steps on how others have successfully changed career.

 ...according to data from the Office of National Statistics (ONS) an annual average of 9% of people changed jobs in the years 2000 – 2018

 A great place to begin thinking about changing career is with an honest self-assessment.
 Changing careers will undoubtedly present you with several significant challenges; you may find yourself being faced with dealing with difficult questions about your past work experience, career choices, and performance within roles.
 Determine whether your core values and skills are addressed through your current career.

 You’ll be best served if you’ve already thought about these before a recruiter decides to question you on them.
 Here are a few key questions you might want to consider asking yourself:

 - What do you want from your career?